History of the Philippines (1565–1898): Conquest under Philip II

-During the initial period of colonialization, Manila was settled by 1,200 Spanish families.
+During the initial period of the Spanish period, Manila was settled by 1,200 Spanish families.
 In Cebu City, at the Visayas, the settlement received a total of 2,100 soldier-settlers from New Spain, beginning Mexican settlement in the Philippines.
 Spanish forces included soldiers from elsewhere in New Spain, many of whom deserted and intermingled with the wider population.
 Though they collectively had significant impact on Filipino society, assimilation erased prior caste differences between them and, in time, the importance of their national origin.

 A Wine Guard or Guardia de Vino wearing the traditional Salakot hat.
 Armed guards who protected the wine and tobacco monopoly in the Philippines.

 However, according to genetic studies, the Philippines remained largely unaffected by admixture with Europeans.
 Latin Americans outnumbered Europeans, the Spanish in general, and the Chinese outnumbered the Europeans as well, as the majority of Filipinos are native Austronesians.
 Spain maintained a presence in towns and cities.
 At the immediate south of Manila, Mexicans were present at Ermita and at Cavite, where they were stationed as sentries.
 In addition, men conscripted from Peru, were also sent to settle Zamboanga City in Mindanao, to wage war upon Muslim defenders.

 There were also communities of Spanish-Mestizos that developed in Iloilo, Negros, and Vigan.
 Interactions between indigenous Filipinos and immigrant Spaniards along with Latin Americans eventually caused the formation of a new language, Chavacano, a creole of Mexican Spanish.
 They depended on the galleon trade for a living.
-In the later years of the 18th century, Governor-General José Basco introduced economic reforms that gave the colony its first significant internal source income from the production of tobacco and other agricultural exports.
+In the later years of the 18th century, Governor-General José Basco introduced economic reforms that gave the territory its first significant internal source income from the production of tobacco and other agricultural exports.
+In particular, irrigation, dams and canal networks were constructed around friar estates and lowland agricultural zones, transforming landscapes into productive areas that supported Spanish administration, food production, and labour extraction.
+These hydraulic systems helped consolidate territorial control in certain regions by linking local agrarian production to economic and governance structures.
+Comparative archival research highlights how these irrigation systems were central to Spanish governance and had lasting implications for the spatial organization of power and settlement in the archipelago.
 In this later period, agriculture was finally opened to the European population, which before was reserved only for indigenous Filipinos.
 During its rule, Spain quelled various indigenous revolts, as well as defending against external military challenges.

 The Spanish considered their war with the Muslims in Southeast Asia an extension of the Reconquista.
-War against the Dutch from the west, in the 17th century, together with conflict with the Muslims in the south nearly bankrupted the colonial treasury.
+War against the Dutch from the west, in the 17th century, together with conflict with the Muslims in the south nearly bankrupted the Spanish treasury.
 Moros from western Mindanao and the Sulu Archipelago also raided the coastal Christian areas of Luzon and the Visayas.
 Settlers had to fight off the Chinese pirates (who lay siege to Manila, the most famous of which was Limahong in 1573).